unteem/docker-training/image.md

 + You can reuse your recipes (past, future)
 + feels right
-- you stil need Docker to add VOLUME, CMD or PORT
+- you still need Docker to add VOLUME, CMD or PORT
 - layers (future?)